Schweitzer Mountain: The McCaw Era

+The Alterra Era

+In June 2023, Alterra Mountain Company announced it had entered an agreement to purchase Schweitzer.
+The change in ownership followed a rebrand and the addition of Schwitzer to Ikon Pass, a multi-resort ski pass.
+The acquisition generated a mixed local reaction.
+In an interview, Schweitzer President and CEO Tom Chasse stated the reception was "a little bit of both," noting that while some passholders were "stoked" for the unlimited Ikon Pass access, others were "concerned about overcrowding."

-Present Development
+Present development

 Schweitzer's village currently contains two condominium-hotels: The Selkirk Lodge and The White Pine Lodge.
 The Selkirk Lodge features traditional hotel-style rooms, some with Kitchenettes, and others with bunk beds, called "Family Suites."
 The White Pine Lodge features one-, two-, and four-bedroom units with full kitchens and lofts.
 Hundreds of private residences and condominiums are also available throughout the lower and upper village.
 The Mill Building houses ski rental/repair and a retail shop, The Source.
 The day lodge in the village, the Lakeview Lodge, houses ticket sales, the Season Pass Office, Guest Services, Taps (a full-service bar), the Lakeview Cafe (a cafeteria), Cabinet Mountain Coffee (a coffee shop), ski patrol and daycare services.
 There are two additional day lodges on the mountain.
 Sky House, which operates both winter and summer at the top of the Great Escape lift, houses ski patrol, restrooms, a counter service restaurant (Red Hawk Cafe, operates in winter only), and a full-service restaurant and bar (The Nest).
 The Outback Inn, near the base of the Stella lift, has cafeteria service and restrooms.

 In 2019, plans for a 30-unit boutique hotel in the village were announced; named the Humbird Hotel, it opened in February 2022.
 In July 2021, to meet a critical workforce housing shortage throughout greater Sandpoint area, the resort broke ground on a $22 million, 84-unit apartment complex in Ponderay.
 Also in autumn 2022, Schweitzer announced plans for a new arrival area for the resort under construction, dubbed Base Camp.
 The new area will include replacement and extension of the Musical Chairs chairlift and parking for an additional 1,400 vehicles.